COVID-19 vaccines are available to all groups in PA. Let LVC know when you are fully vaccinated.

 Some additional UM scholarships are awarded annually at the college level to enrolled students who demonstrate financial need.
 You may add your name to a roster of UM students by contacting the Financial Aid Office at firstname.lastname@example.org.
 Please specify "United Methodist Scholarship" on the subject line of your email request and include your name and address in the body of the message.
 In addition, please provide the name and address of the UM church where you are a member and specify the conference to which your church belongs.
 As scholarships become available, they will be awarded to students listed on the roster.
 Some scholarships carry a minimum GPA requirement.

-Departmental Scholarships are academic scholarships awarded to prospective students based on academic achievement in high school and potential to contribute significantly to the academic department and the College.
+The Departmental Scholarship is an academic scholarship awarded to prospective students based on academic achievement in high school and potential to contribute significantly to an academic department and the College.

-Departmental Scholarships will range from $1,000 - $5,000 per year for up to four years, depending on financial need.
-The award amount will be determined at the time the financial aid offer is prepared and will be partially based on financial need.
+The Departmental Scholarship ranges from $1,000 - $5,000 per year for up to four years, depending on financial need.
+The award amount is determined at the time the financial aid offer is prepared and is partially based on financial need.
+Students may only receive one Departmental Scholarship.
 More information about how financial need is determined can be found here.

 The LVC eSports program proudly offers a scholarship to any student-athlete ranked Level 1 or Level 2 out of four levels.
 These student-athletes who try out or interview are considered for a $2,500 scholarship each year, up to $10,000 total.
 Contact David Shapiro, eSports director of operations, at email@example.com.